gaia-platform/GaiaPlatform/production/tools/gaia_db_extract/README.md

 # Database Extraction Utility
-This is a utility used by VS Code funtionality to display a grid of data in the VS Code Terminal window.
+This is a utility used by VS Code functionality to display a grid of data in the VS Code Terminal window.
 The command-line parameters dictate the output, which is printed to stdout.
-Types of output include
+Types of output include:
   - catalog (all database, table and field values in the catalog)
   - range of rows (rows from a single table, showing all field values)